paulsjohnson91/scalatest-testra-plugin/README.md

 Running gradle scalaTestRunner or sbt test will now submit your test results to the project name ScalaTestProject

-Please see [here](https://github.com/paulsjohnson91/testra-k8s) for deployment yamls for testra
+Please see [here](https://github.com/paulsjohnson91/testra-k8s) for deployment yamls for testra Or the testra-api-deployment-dc folder for a docker-compose for both the api and ui